Islam990/TODOWebApp/README.md

 # TODOWebApp

-A demo web aplication to learn Spring6 and Spring Boot3 With JSP Traditional Todo App with all CRUD Transactions
+A demo web application to learn Spring6 and Spring Boot3 With JSP Traditional Todo App with all CRUD Transactions